 How is this possible – stealing clipboard data?

 Works only on Internet Explorer

-step2 Open your Internet Explorer 6 and go to http://www.hacker9.com/your-clipboard-data
+- Open Internet Explorer browser and go to https://www.hacker9.com/your-clipboard-data

 var content = clipboardData.getDataundefined”Text”);>

 The script works only on internet explorer, and not on other browsers like Chrome, but this doesn’t mean, you are safe.
 Most modern browsers like chrome, Firefox, etc. support extensions or addons.
 These are extra piece of codes that you can install into your browser to extend functionality.
 These extensions can easily see and copy your clipboard data.